 The participation of professional women from social services has generated a paradigm shift in the people of the communities where they have worked, with respect to the type of activities that women can develop.

-Finally, the participation of young people has been motivated by the Environmental Responsibility Program, which seeks to train community leaders with environmental awareness, with age ranges ranging from 13 to 25 years.
+Finally, the participation of young people has been motivated by the Environmental Responsibility Project, which seeks to train community leaders with environmental awareness, with age ranges ranging from 13 to 25 years.